Give us a call at 606-385-3317

-	The 2017 event was another huge success thanks to the Ashland community supplying volunteers and local businesses sponsoring the event by providing discounted or donated materials.
-A special thanks goes our to the Board of City Commissioners for their support of this event since its inception in 2001.
+The 2022 event was another huge success thanks to the Ashland community supplying volunteers and local businesses sponsoring the event by providing discounted or donated materials.
+A special thanks to the Board of City Commissioners for their support of this event since its inception in 2001.

-On Event Day, the volunteers will meet at the central concession stand in Central Park at 7:30 am for a brief review of the day’s activities and for coffee and quick breakfast.
-Teams will also check in and receive their free shirts and the Repair Affair staff will be available for any last minute questions.
-This is a time where volunteers meet other teams and see the diversity of Repair Affair's great volunteers.
+On Event Day, the volunteers will meet at the central concession stand in Central Park at 7:30 am for a brief review of the day’s activities and for coffee and a quick breakfast.
+Teams will also check-in and receive their free shirts and the Repair Affair staff will be available for any last-minute questions.
+This is a time when volunteers meet other teams and see the diversity of Repair Affair's great volunteers.
 Lunch is also provided at the concession stand the day of the event.